-4. Apply a thin coating of Loctite Activator 7471 to the outside surface of the steering crank bush [14] and allow to dry.
-Do not apply Activator to the bore of the steering arm.

-Note: Loctite Activator 7471 must be used to refit the steering crank bush otherwise the Loctite 680 will not cure and retain the bush in position.

-5. Apply Loctite 680 to the bore of the steering arm boss.

-Note: There are to be NO dry areas between the steering crank bush and the bore of the steering arm boss once the steering crank bush is fitted.

-- 6. Insert the replacement steering crank bush [14] from the underside of the nozzle and outwards, ensuring that the shoulder of the steering crank bush is hard against the underside of the steering crank before commencing the swaging operation. - 7.
+- 4. Apply a thin coating of Loctite Activator 7471 to the outside surface of the crank bush [15] and allow to dry.
+Do not apply Activator to the bore of the steering arm. - Note: Loctite Activator 7471 must be used to refit the nozzle crank bush otherwise the Loctite 680 will not cure and retain the bush in position. - 5.
+Apply Loctite 680 to the bore of the steering arm boss. - Note: There are to be NO dry areas between the crank bush and the bore of the steering arm boss once the crank bush is fitted. - 6.
+Insert the replacement crank bush [15] from the underside of the nozzle and outwards, ensuring that the shoulder of the crank bush is hard against the underside of the steering crank before commencing the swaging operation. - 7.
 Using a suitable form tool or press, swage the new steering bush to 100 ft/lbs. - 8.
-Check and ensure that the swaging operation has been performed correctly and that the bush is not loose.

-9. Clean off any surplus Loctite from around the replacement swaged steering crank bush [14].
+Check and ensure that the swaging operation has been performed correctly and that the bush is not loose. - 9.
+Clean off any surplus Loctite from around the replacement swaged steering crank bush [15].